xv/arma3-heli-extraction/README.md

 1. Copy the content of `\src\` to your missions folder at `\Documents\Arma 3\missions\<missionName>`
 2. Launch your mission and dial 0-0-1.
 The script will execute.
 Follow its given on-screen instructions.
 Voila!

+Note: `init.sqf` creates the Trigger object that is used to execute the script via radio slot 1 (ALPHA).
+If you need the slot for something else, you can change it to whatever you wish.
+See [/wiki/setTriggerActivation](https://community.bistudio.com/wiki/setTriggerActivation) for other slot choices.

 Legal
 -----
 This project is distributed under the terms of the [MIT License](https://opensource.org/licenses/MIT).